 Vaginal yeast infections are one of the most common fungal infections affecting women worldwide.
 Up to 75% of women will experience at least one vaginal yeast infection in their lifetime.
+Luckily we’ve got info on everything from home remedies for yeast infections, to what to expect from your doctor.

 Symptoms & Discharge Photos